uniwebcms/framework/docs/developers-guide.md

 export default HeroSection;
 ```

-> **Important**: `ComponentName.blockDefaults` is runtime initialization for persistent block instances.
-It is different from `component.config.js`, which is build-time schema metadata used by content creators and visual editors.
+> **Important**: `ComponentName.blockDefaults` is runtime initialization for persistent block state that survives re-renders and can be shared between component instances.
+Use it for values that need to persist across the component lifecycle or be accessed by parent/child blocks.
+This is different from `component.config.js`, which is build-time schema metadata used by content creators and visual editors to configure components.

+> **Tip**: Instead of using `dangerouslySetInnerHTML` for paragraph content, use the `Text` component from `@uniwebcms/basic` which handles HTML safely: `<Text>{paragraph}</Text>`

 ### Understanding the Content Object